elastic/apm-agent-nodejs/docs/release-notes/index.md

 # Elastic APM Node.js Agent release notes

-Review the changes, fixes, and more in each version of Elastic Node.js Java Agent.
+Review the changes, fixes, and more in each version of Elastic Node.js Agent.

 To check for security updates, go to [Security announcements for the Elastic stack](https://discuss.elastic.co/c/announcements/security-announcements/31).